-What Happens To People Who Never Hear The Gospel?
+What Happens To People Who Never Heard The Gospel?

 What happens to people who have never heard about Jesus or who have never heard the gospel?
 Will God send them straight to hell?
 Is God morally just and fair in sending people to hell even if they have never heard the gospel?